robertorosero/pyhtonmig/Doc/library/zipfile.rst

 defined in `PKZIP Application Note
 <http://www.pkware.com/documents/casestudies/APPNOTE.TXT>`_.

-This module does not currently handle multi-disk ZIP files, or ZIP files which have appended comments (although it correctly handles comments added to individual archive members---for which see the :ref:`zipinfo-objects` documentation).
+This module does not currently handle multi-disk ZIP files.
 It can handle ZIP files that use the ZIP64 extensions (that is ZIP files that are more than 4 GByte in size).
 It supports decryption of encrypted files in ZIP archives, but it currently cannot create an encrypted file.
 Decryption is extremely slow as it is